WRECK-d/wreckd-website/content/boring/index.md

 *Personal Locator Beacon, or satellite tracking device (available; this could be one per team)\
 *Dry bag for all thermal clothing\
 *Surplus nutrition for emergency\
 *Whistle

-/The list above is the minimum gear requirement.
+The list above is the minimum gear requirement.
 The race director reserves the right to amend or add items as conditions may require.
-Such things may include an additional layering system (tech-mid or alpha-tech), Overtrou (seam-sealed rain pants), high-vis, additional water
+Such things may include an additional layering system (tech-mid or alpha-tech), Overtrou (seam-sealed rain pants), high-vis, additional water.

-/Lycra, acrylic and cotton fabrics are not sufficient.
+Lycra, acrylic and cotton fabrics are not sufficient.
 They must be merino wool or a thermal polyprop.
 Layers that are available at all good sports and outdoor stores.

 {{< /highlight-box >}}